pulumi/terraform-provider-aws/website/docs/r/rds_cluster_instance.html.markdown

 For more information on Amazon Aurora, see [Aurora on Amazon RDS][2] in the Amazon RDS User Guide.

 ~> **NOTE:** Deletion Protection from the RDS service can only be enabled at the cluster level, not for individual cluster instances.
-You can still add the [`prevent_destroy` lifecycle behavior](https://www.terraform.io/docs/configuration/resources.html#prevent_destroy) to your Terraform resource configuration if you desire protection from accidental deletion.
+You can still add the [`prevent_destroy` lifecycle behavior](https://www.terraform.io/docs/configuration/resources.html#prevent_destroy) to your this provider resource configuration if you desire protection from accidental deletion.

 ## Example Usage